 Objective & Description

-¥ Update the national and WACOM coordination unitÕs databases by including the outcomes of the Coastal Hazard Wheel (CHW).
+• Update the national and WACOM coordination unit’s databases, incorporating the outcomes of the Coastal Hazard Wheel (CHW).

-¥ Identify and promote specific adaptation options and technologies most appropriate for coastal risks.
+• Identify and promote adaptation options and technologies most suited to managing coastal risks.

-¥ Provide input for the improvement of the CHW for its future application
+• Contribute to the improvement of the CHW for future applications.

 Services provided by WE&B

-¥ Conducting a comprehensive collection, evaluation and analysis of the available national and regional data and its integration into the CHW system.
-Specifically, WE&B was directly responsible for the following areas: Biodiversity and the Integrated coastal zone management measures, supported by WASCAL
+• Conducted a comprehensive collection, evaluation, and analysis of available national and regional data, integrating it into the CHW system.
+Specifically, WE&B was directly responsible for areas such as biodiversity and integrated coastal zone management measures, with support from WASCAL.

-¥ Contributions to the report of the comprehensive evaluation and analysis of available national and regional data and its integration into the CHW system; and the collection and inventory work of available data, pre-processing and preliminary analysis (shared by technical antennas)
+• Contributed to the report detailing the comprehensive evaluation and analysis of national and regional data, including the collection and inventory of available data, pre-processing, and preliminary analysis (shared by technical antennas).

-¥ Contribute to organize a regional training session for the focal points of the national antennas and the regional coordination unit of MOLOA as well as the Technical Counterpart of Cameroon on the methodology and the practical application of the CHW tool
+• Assisted in organizing a regional training session for the focal points of national antennas, the regional coordination unit of MOLOA, and Cameroon’s Technical Counterpart, focused on the methodology and practical application of the CHW tool.

-¥ Lead the training of experts of the national antennas and the regional coordination unit of WACOM as well as the Technical Counterpart of Cameroon and relevant researchers on the data management available in the CHW system for risk mapping and adaptation options
+• Led the training of experts from the national antennas, the regional coordination unit of WACOM, Cameroon’s Technical Counterpart, and relevant researchers on data management within the CHW system for risk mapping and adaptation options.

-¥Provide major contributions to the update of the classification and mapping of coastal risks and adaptation options (including Early Warning Systems), using the CHW and / or Google Earth web application.
+• Made significant contributions to updating the classification and mapping of coastal risks and adaptation options (including Early Warning Systems), using the CHW and/or Google Earth web application.

 Related Projects